dataset-ninja/cnam-cd/README.md

 # CNAM-CD: A Multi-Class Change Detection Dataset

-CNAM-CD is a dataset for instance segmentation, semantic segmentation, object detection tasks.
+CNAM-CD is a dataset for instance segmentation, semantic segmentation, and object detection tasks.